surasithaof/ec2-control/README.md

 # EC2 Control

-This repository is contain Go code and scripts to start and stop instances.
+This repository contains Go code and scripts to start and stop instances.
-The purpose is for schedule start and stop EC2 instances to reduce cost of usage.
+The purpose is to schedule the start and stop of EC2 instances to reduce the cost of usage.
-To start and stop instances have so many options exmaple aws-cli and lambda function.
+To start and stop instances, there are so many options, such as aws-cli and lambda functions.

 ## Option 1: aws-cli